 [01:33] Her Interest in Pediatric Neurology

-Other specialties that piqued her interest include emergency medicine.
-She realized the demands and the amount of time she was going to be out of home if she decided to go that route was probably too much for her.
-Since she still had to take care of family and do other things as well.
+Other specialties that piqued her interest included emergency medicine.
+But she realized the demands and the amount of time she was going to be out of her home if she decided to go that route was probably too much for her.

-[03:20] Traits that Lead to Becoming a Great Pediatric Neurologist
+[03:20] Traits that Make a Great Pediatric Neurologist

-A typical day for her would be doing rounds.
-They don’t have admitting services but they have consulting services.
+A typical day for Denia starts with doing rounds.
+They don’t have admitting services, but they have consulting services.
 For the most part, she sees patients at East Tennessee Children’s Hospital, not affiliated with UTMC.

 Then she holds clinic between 10 and 11 am.
 She does reading and goes through a couple of journals to see if there is anything new that can contribute to her knowledge.
 Then in the afternoon, she sees patients.
 At the end of the day, she normally checks the charts for the next day.
 She finishes her notes and then her day is over.

-In terms of taking calls, she’s available when it’s needed but she doesn’t have to be available.
-At the University of Virginia where she was at recently, they’d do one week of call.
+In terms of taking call, she makes herself available when it’s needed.
+At the University of Virginia where she was working recently, they’d do one week of call.
 Some of them did more weeks of the year, some did less.
-It basically varies depending on your track.
-And then on the week you’re on call, you have to be available for your residents 24/7 for the entire week.
+During the week that you’re on call, you have to be available for your residents 24/7 for the entire week.